 Nearly 20 years after his father was convicted of helping plan the 1993 World Trade Centre bombings, an FBI agent who had worked on the case told Zak Ebrahim: ‘I was afraid that you’d followed in his path.’
 Whilst Ebrahim has heard similar comments, the statement nevertheless reveals preconceptions about the ability and means by which families pass on extremist beliefs.
 How then does Ebrahim’s decision to become an outspoken critic of all forms of terrorism, including the actions of his father, challenge these preconvictions?

 Despite examples like Ebrahim’s, our belief in the ideological influence of family persists.
 In every culture, past and present, families have played a critical role in the socialisation of children.
-For most individuals, family provides the initial frame to help make sense of a complicated world.
-Examining the role of family therefore begins to address key questions of ideological transmission: ‘when’ and ‘between whom’ does transmission takes place?
+For most individuals, the family provides the initial frame to help make sense of a complicated world.
+Examining the role of the family therefore begins to address key questions of ideological transmission: ‘when’ and ‘between whom’ does transmission takes place?

 There has been little empirical study of the role of the family in passing on extremist beliefs.
 Most accounts draw on research about the transmission of other religious and political ideologies.
 They assume that beliefs are passed on from parent-to-child or from older-generation-to-younger.
 Outside of academic research, such thinking is reflected in the public rhetoric of many religious and political organisations who emphasise the duty of parents to educate children and ensure that they hold the same beliefs.